dorazhao99/starter-modules/curis-application-tips.md

 - Try to combine both a sense of curiosity and emphasize relevant background.
 I found it important to show a desire to learn but also include prior coursework, professional experiences, etc.
 - Sometimes I think it helped to show non-CS involvements.
 Especially when it came to interdisciplinary projects, talking about experiences outside of CS helped me communicate the fact that I had relevant experience in skills ranging from visual design to conducting literature reviews.
 Overall, I think that helped further demonstrate the types of contributions I could make

-## Example Staement of Interest Structure
+## Example Statement of Interest Structure
+The statement of interest should be 1 paragraph long describing your interests and qualifications for a project.
 ### Example 1
 - General information about myself not included in the default CURIS profile
 - Select paragraph based on the type of project